Because it accepts that Deity is ultimately mystery...

 ---Jewish

 Genesis/Bereishit ch.
-1; the Kabbalistic Tree of Life]
+1, and the Kabbalistic Tree of Life]

 ---Christian